sw360/sw360vagrant/README.md

 This can take a while, but the the sw360-base box will be created, installed and ready to use.

-In a bit longer, the `generate_box.sh` script creates a new box based on a standard Ubuntu 14.04 box.
-Puppet then installs the required aptitude packages (openjdk-8-jdk, curl, unzip, couchdb, maven, gitcore, postgresql, nginx), generates the couchdblucene.war, unpacks tomcat and liferay, creates a new user "siemagrant" and adds a ssh key to it, so that the box can be accessed by ssh logging without password.
+In a bit longer, the `generate_box.sh` script creates a new box based on a standard Ubuntu 16.04 box.
+Puppet then installs the required aptitude packages (openjdk-8-jdk, curl, unzip, couchdb, maven, gitcore, postgresql, apache), generates the couchdblucene.war, unpacks tomcat and liferay, creates a new user "siemagrant" and adds a ssh key to it, so that the box can be accessed by ssh logging without password.

 ### 4. Provision a new box